Redislabs-Solution-Architects/acre-terraform-cron-replication/README.md

 <h3 align="center">Azure Cache for Redis Enterprise (ACRE) with scheduled exports for active-passive DR</h3>

   <p align="center">
-    ACRE, stop-gap, active-passive DR until geo-replication available in all regions.
+    ACRE, active-passive DR for regions that don't yet have active-active, and for use with modules.
     <br />
     <a href="https://github.com/redisgeek/acre-terraform-cron-replication"><strong>Explore the docs »</strong></a>
     <br />